oysandvik94/curl.nvim/README.md

 ## Alternatives

-- [rest.nvim](https://github.com/rest-nvim/rest.nvim) has a similar UI, using HTTP file syntax instead.
+- [kulala.nvim](https://github.com/mistweaverco/kulala.nvim) has a similar UI, using HTTP file syntax instead.
-  This is similar to Jetbrains HTTP clien
+  This is similar to Jetbrains HTTP client.

 ## Contributing